rkddlsxo/MailPilot_back/README.md

 - Backend API server must be running first
 - Internet connection required (for Gmail access and AI model usage)

-### Token Issuance Required
-- Currently requires tokens from Hugging Face due to lack of Qualcomm devices, as specified in app.py
-- Need to obtain tokens from Nomic and Hugging Face and modify accordingly
-- Future plans to use Qualcomm AI hub to download models for local use

 ---